GalactHD/crystalbyexample/src/content/examples/channels.md

 nextExample:
   - nothing
 ---
-import { Code } from 'astro-expressive-code/components'
-import { loadCode } from '../../utils/load-code'

 Channels in Crystal provide a safe and convenient way to send data between fibers without worrying about shared resources or race conditions.